-When $r_\mathrm{J}<1$, or the carrying capacity of the monolayer is smaller than the jamming density, the only steady state is a stable fixed point (green dot in Fig.~\ref{fig:phase_space_sketch}(a)) given by: $h(\rho_c(S), S)=0$.
-In this case the late-time behavior of the system is independent of the seeding density.
-When the system is initialized at high seeding density, however, the dynamics transiently slows down near $\rho_\mathrm{J}(S)$.
-Thus the system spends a long time in a low-order state before it eventually reaches the high-order fixed point.
-On the other hand, trajectories starting from low seeding density rapidly approach the fixed point, since they are far away from $\rho_\mathrm{J}$.
-To illustrate this, we indicate the state of the system at $T=2\tau_g$ by gray crosses in Fig.~\ref{fig:phase_space_flows}(a), showing that the build-up of order is inversely proportional to the seeding density.
+When $r_\mathrm{J}<1$, or the carrying capacity of the monolayer is smaller than the jamming density, the only steady state is a stable fixed point (green dot in Fig.~\ref{fig:phase_space_sketch}(a)) given by: $h(\rho_\mathrm{C}(S), S)=0$.
+In this case the late-time behavior of the system is independent of the seeding density. \rv{However, the dynamics of approach to the fixed point depends strongly on seeding density.} When the system is initialized at high seeding density the dynamics significantly slows down near $\rho_\mathrm{J}(S)$.
+On the other hand, trajectories starting at low seeding density rapidly approach the fixed point, since they are far away from $\rho_\mathrm{J}$.
+To illustrate this, we indicate the state of the system at $T=2\tau_g$ by gray crosses in Fig.~\ref{fig:phase_space_flows}(a), showing that the \rv{rate of} build-up of order is inversely proportional to the seeding density.

-To better understand this transient behavior, consider the special case $r_\mathrm{J}=1$, where the arrest of cell division and jamming of orientations happen at the same density.
-The two corresponding nullclines therefore coincide and the jammed state $\rho=\rho_\mathrm{J}(S)$ is a steady state for any value of $S$.
+This behavior has dramatic consequences at $r_\mathrm{J}=1$, where two nullclines coincide and the jammed state $\rho=\rho_\mathrm{J}(S)$ is a steady state for any value of $S$.
 This condition identifies a line of fixed points shown as a solid line in Fig.~\ref{fig:phase_space_sketch}.
-The stability of this line of fixed points determines the behavior of the trajectories.
+The stability of the fixed points determines the behavior of the trajectories.
 Stable (green) and unstable (orange) segments are separated by Exceptional Points (EP).
-In Appendix~\ref{App:linear_stability} we derive conditions on the presence and positions of the pair of EPs and create a bifurcation diagram (see Fig.~\ref{fig:phase_space_flows}) that clearly shows that a part of the phase-space becomes inaccessible due to the emergence of an unstable segment along the line of fixed points which repels the phase-space flow.
+In Appendix~\ref{App:linear_stability} we derive conditions for the presence and positions of the pair of EPs and create a bifurcation diagram (see Fig.~\ref{fig:phase_space_flows}) that clearly shows that a part of the phase-space becomes inaccessible to the system due to the emergence of an unstable segment along the line of fixed points.